List of Mad Men characters: Paul Kinsey

 Paul Kinsey (Michael Gladis) is a copywriter at Sterling Cooper.
 Kinsey initially features as part of the group of unmarried or childless young ad men in the Sterling Cooper office, who spend a lot of their time drinking, flirting, and gossiping.
 Paul tries out a lot of identities for himself throughout the series, never seeming to feel comfortable where he belongs.
-In addition to his creative duties at Sterling Cooper, Paul is a writer, and in the Season 1 episode "Nixon vs. Kennedy", his drunken co-workers find a play he wrote and act it out, although it is not very good, and it seems to ridicule a lot of his co-workers.
+In addition to his creative duties at Sterling Cooper, Paul is a writer who considers advertising a temporary gig until his career takes off, and in the Season 1 episode "Nixon vs. Kennedy", his drunken co-workers find a play he wrote and act it out, although it is not very good, and it seems to ridicule a lot of his co-workers.
 Paul dated Joan prior to the beginning of the series, but Joan split up with him because he bragged about their relationship around the office; according to Joan, Paul "has a big mouth".
 When a then-naive Peggy begins to work at Sterling Cooper as Don's secretary, Paul hits on her, but Peggy rejects him, as she is secretly attracted to Pete.
 In Season 2, Paul dates Sheila, a black assistant manager in South Orange who is involved in the Civil Rights Movement.
 Joan initially makes fun of his relationship with his black girlfriend, as she believes he is seeing her only to appear interesting.
-At their first meeting, Joan microaggresively tells Sheila that she never "took Paul to be open-minded".
+At their first meeting, Joan microaggressively tells Sheila that she never "took Paul to be open-minded".
 Sheila dumps Paul while they are registering black voters in the South, after he whines and frets about his safety in the region over hers.
 He is "slumming" by living in a run-down neighborhood popular among beatniks in Montclair, New Jersey, and espouses more Bohemian ideas and attitudes than his fellow young copywriters.
 Joan, however, mocks him for this lifestyle, proclaiming that he is simply pretentious and wants to believe he is better than the people he works with.
 He steals an IBM Selectric typewriter from the Sterling Cooper offices because he says as a writer, he needs it.
 This leads to a secretary being blamed and almost fired.
 He is originally from New Jersey and attended Princeton on a scholarship, two facts he is eager to hide.
 A fan of science fiction and The Twilight Zone, he has a notably Kennedy-era fascination with space.